Mar1owe/Self-Learning-CS-Notes/Curriculums/2 Computer Architecture/1 The Elements of Computing Systems (Nand2Tetris)/Week 1 Elementary Logic Gates/1 Boolean Function and Gate Logic.md

 - This course does not deal with physical implementations
 - Circuits, transistors, relays, ... these are EE, not CS
 # Hardware Description Language(HDL)
+- HDL is a functional / declarative language
+- The order of HDL statements is indignificant
+- Before using a chip part, you must know its interface

+The most common HDLs: VHDL, Verilog
+# Hardware Simulation